Partnering with Our Suppliers on Accountability

-- We review our supply network to identify the most efficient logistics routes, methods and warehousing strategies that also allow ITW to meet or exceed customers’ expectations.
+- Efficient Distribution and Storage.
+We review our supply network to identify the most efficient logistics routes, methods and warehousing strategies that also allow ITW to meet or exceed customers’ expectations.
 The data-supported approach enables ITW and its businesses to recommend changes to distribution and storage patterns to drive efficiency and reduce the impact on the environment by eliminating unnecessary miles in freight routes.

-- We systematically review and rate our suppliers to evaluate their long-term viability, and therefore their ability to support our businesses sustainably going forward.
+- Supplier Index and Audits.
+We systematically review and rate our suppliers to evaluate their long-term viability, and therefore their ability to support our businesses sustainably going forward.
 This supplier index measures ITW’s suppliers on a variety of factors, including safety and environmental measures, financial data, leadership stability and operational metrics.
 We audit our suppliers to ensure they abide by our Supplier Code of Conduct.
 In 2019, we visited more than 1,300 suppliers representing 38 percent of global third-party spend, conducting either audits or other business reviews.
 These supplier visits allow us to have eyes on the operations of a significant portion of suppliers which supports our responsible sourcing due diligence efforts.

 Sourcing our Minerals Responsibly

 As a leader in both practice and policy, ITW is committed to taking necessary actions to ensure our supply chain utilizes tin, tantalum, tungsten and gold (commonly referred to as 3TG) only from certified conflict-free sources.
-These actions are consistent with §1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act and follow the international framework provided by the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
-We work closely with our businesses to ensure a robust process to create transparency on the origin of 3TG in our products, including obtaining supplier declarations from affected suppliers whose products contain (or may contain) 3TG.
-ITW is also engaged in several industry consortiums (Responsible Minerals Initiative, Automotive Industry Action Group’s Responsible Materials Working Group) and provides thought leadership to help improve disclosures.
-More information is available in our Conflict Minerals Policy and our SEC filings.
+These actions are consistent with Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act and follow the international framework provided by the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+ITW is also engaged in several industry consortiums (Responsible Minerals Initiative, Automotive Industry Action Group’s Responsible Materials Working Group) and provides thought leadership to help improve approaches in this area.
+More information is available in our Conflict Minerals Policy and our SEC filing.

 - Training.
-We require our global sourcing employees, as well as all global employees who work with suppliers and customers on conflict minerals requests and our Responsible Sourcing Committee members, to undergo specific training on modern slavery and human trafficking in the supply chain.
-We provide guidance to enable these professionals to recognize the signs of slavery and human trafficking and to act to remove any suppliers found to be engaging in these activities.
-We also host an internal website that contains this training and additional materials on this topic.
-To date, no issues of concern have been raised by our sourcing personnel regarding any potential modern slavery anywhere in our supply chain.
+We require our global sourcing employees, global employees who work with suppliers and customers on conflict minerals requests, and our Responsible Sourcing Committee members to undergo specific training on modern slavery and human trafficking in the supply chain.
+Training and additional materials are also available through an internal ITW website.
+To date, no issues of concern have been raised by our personnel regarding any potential modern slavery anywhere in our supply chain.

 - Evaluation.
 We evaluate our purchased products against the U.S. Department of Labor’s List of Goods Produced by Child Labor or Forced Labor for likely countries and industries prone to modern slavery to help identify any high-risk suppliers ITW may utilize.